Fotki: Censorship and artistic nudity

-Contest Rules
+Contest rules

 In October 2006, several Fotki members posted messages in the Fotki blog protesting against the then-current contest rules which apparently allowed the earlier entrants to receive more exposure and thus get more votes.
 Other major issues brought up by the users included maintaining anonymity of entries while voting is in progress, allowing non-paying members to participate, working out a better formula for calculating the scores, allowing image editing and enhancement.
 A heated discussion that involved many Fotki members quickly gave rise to a vigorous campaign to make the administration change the contest rules.
 As a result, a new contest system was introduced and new rules developed.

-Updated Storage Policy
+Updated storage policy

 Fotki sent out a message in June 2012 to all of its subscribers, notifying them of its financial situation and the resulting need for extra support for the storage of the original full-sized images.
 Access to the original images was suspended until further arrangements were made.
 In August 2015, all free members received a message to upgrade to a paid service.
 Fotki stated they could no longer support free members since they were doing away with ads and on October 1, 2015 all free members accounts would be deleted.
 All free members had to upgrade to a paid service or face their accounts to be deleted on October 1, 2015.